History of courtship in the United States: Personal ads

-Between 1820 and 1860, when populations in cites increased by 797%, many of the new urbanites lacked social or family networks through which they might meet potential partners.
+Between 1820 and 1860, when populations in cities increased by 797%, many of the new urbanites lacked social or family networks through which they might meet potential partners.
 Women in particular found personal ads to be a means for exercising some control over their circumstances.
 An 1890 study of female respondents to personal ads in the United States found that they sought independence from societal expectations and a degree of equality in the matter of marriage.
 (The criminologist who performed the study was scandalized by the responses, believing "they bordered on moral depravity".)

 The years following the Civil War in the United States brought a huge mismatch in the number of available men in the east (more than 600,000 killed in the war) and in the number of available women on the western frontier, where mostly men had migrated to pursue mining, fur trading, farming, logging, and exploring.
 Rural areas of Illinois in the 1850s, for example, averaged one woman for every twenty-five men.
 States in the west which suffered from the imbalance between men and women passed numerous laws intended to encourage women to immigrate, such as property protection for women (as opposed to coverture laws common in eastern states) and female suffrage.
 The welcoming political climate was an incentive for women to respond to marriage ads and marriage recruiting efforts.

 During the Civil War, soldiers and sailors placed personal ads to find correspondents, and for a woman to reply to these ads was considered a patriotic act.
 Many military men and their correspondents formed romantic relationships.